-- Can I do it myself?
+Can I do it myself?
 Yes.
-It is possible for a person to do his or her own estate planning with forms or books obtained at a stationery store or bookstore or from the State Bar.
-At the very least, a review of such forms can be helpful in preparing you for estate planning.
-If you review such materials and have any unanswered questions, however, you should seek professional help.
+It is possible for a person to do his or her own estate planning with forms or books obtained at a stationery store or bookstore or from the State Bar, if one’s situation is fairly simple.
+However, you should make sure that the materials you are using have been customized to comply with California laws.
+Each State has its only unique laws pertaining to estate planning.
+At the very least, a review of such forms can be helpful in preparing you for estate planning with a qualified professional.
+If you review such materials and have any unanswered questions, or your situation involves complex or unique circumstances, you should seek professional help.

 Yes.
 There are many who call themselves “trust specialists,” “certified planners” or other titles that suggest the person has received advanced training in estate planning.
-California is experiencing an explosion of promotions by unqualified individuals and entities which only have one real goal—to gain access to your finances in order to sell insurance-based products such as annuities and other commission-based products.
+California has experienced numerous promotions by unqualified individuals and entities that only have one real goal — to gain access to your finances in order to sell insurance-based products such as annuities and other commission-based products.
 To better protect yourself:

-- Consult with a lawyer or other financial advisor who is knowledgeable in estate planning, and who is not trying to sell a product that may be unnecessary—before considering a living trust or any other estate or financial planning document or service.
+Consult a lawyer or other financial adviser who is knowledgeable in estate planning and is not trying to sell a product that may be unnecessary — before considering a living trust or any other estate or financial planning document or service.

-- Ask for time to consider and reflect on your decision.
-Do not allow yourself to be pressured into purchasing an estate or financial planning product.
+Ask for time to consider and reflect on your decision.
+Do not allow yourself to be pressured into buying an estate or financial planning product.

-- Know your cancellation rights.
-California law requires that sellers who come to your home to sell goods and services (not including insurance and annuities) that cost more than $25 must give you two copies of a notice of cancellation form to cancel your agreement.
-You, the buyer, may cancel this transaction up until midnight three business days later.
-Depending on the circumstances,you may have longer to cancel life insurance or annuity transactions.
+Know your cancellation rights.
+California law requires that sellers who come to your home to sell goods and services (with some exceptions) that cost more than $25 must give you two copies of a notice of cancellation form to cancel your agreement.
+You, the buyer, generally would be able to cancel this transaction up until midnight three business days later.
+Depending on the circumstances, you may have longer to cancel life insurance or annuity transactions.
 If you are 65 or older, for example, you would have 30 days to cancel.

-- Be aware that state law prohibits some professions—broker dealers, investment advisors and insurance brokers, for example—from using senior-specific certification, credentials or professional designations to mislead consumers.
-Insurance brokers and agents cannot use certain "senior designations" that even imply specific expertise or training in advising seniors in particular on finance, insurance or risk management unless certain conditions are met.
+Be aware that state law prohibits some professionals — broker-dealers, investment advisers and insurance brokers, for example — from using senior-specific certification, credentials or professional designations to mislead consumers.
+Insurance brokers and agents cannot use certain “senior designations” that even imply special expertise or training in advising seniors in particular on finance, insurance or risk management unless certain conditions are met.
 For more information, go to insurance.ca.gov and type senior designations into the search box.

 It depends on your individual circumstances and the complexity of documentation and planning required to achieve your goals and objectives.
 The costs may vary from lawyer to lawyer.
 Generally, the costs will include the lawyer’s charges for discussing your estate plan with you and for preparing your will, trust agreement, power of attorney or other necessary legal documents.
 Some lawyers charge a flat fee for estate planning services.
 Others charge on an hourly basis or use a combination of both types of fees.

-If you do not know a lawyer who is qualified to help you with your estate plan, ask someone whose judgment you can trust—a friend or employer, for example.
+If you do not know a lawyer who is qualified to help you with your estate plan, ask someone whose judgment you can trust — a friend or employer, for example.
 Or call a local State Bar-certified lawyer referral service.
-For an online list of certified lawyer referral services, visit the State Bar’s website at calbar.ca.gov/lrs.
-Or, for the phone numbers of certified services in your county, call 1-866-44-CA-LAW (442-2529).
-Out-of-state callers can call 415-538-2250 to hear the same message.
-Or check the Yellow Pages of your telephone directory or contact your local bar association.
+For an online list of certified lawyer referral services, visit the State Bar’s website at www.calbar.ca.gov/lrs.
+Or, for the phone numbers of certified services in your county, call 866-44-CA-LAW (442-2529).
+Out-of-state callers can call 415-538-2250 to hear the same message, check the Yellow Pages of your telephone directory or contact a local bar association.

-State Bar-certified lawyer referral services, which must meet minimum standards established by the California Supreme Court, can help you find the right lawyer for your situation.
+State Bar-certified lawyer referral services, which must meet the California Supreme Court’s minimum standards, can help you find the right lawyer for your situation.
 Most of these services offer half-hour consultations for a modest fee.
 Attorneys who are members of certified lawyer referral services must carry insurance, agree to fee arbitration for fee disputes, meet standards of experience and be State Bar members in good standing.

-If you do decide to hire a lawyer, make sure that you understand what you will be paying for, how much it will cost and when you will be expected to pay your bill.
+If you do decide to hire a lawyer, make sure that you understand what you will be paying for, how much it costs and when you will be expected to pay your bill.